Tarra Valley - Tarra Falls

 Steps lead down from the road to a view point of the falls from the side.
 The falls sprawl down a rock slope.

-These falls are close to the starting point for the walk to Cyathea Falls.
+These falls are within 1km of the starting point for the walk to Cyathea Falls.

 Access for Dogs: